genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/01_web-training-day1.md

 Every Web Component inherits from HTMLElement.
 So, Web Components seamlessly interoperate with any library or framework designed to work with DOM.
 This includes modern frameworks like React, Angular, Vue, etc. but also libraries like jQuery and others.
 Adopting Web Components enables use of a consistent component library across a diverse set of applications.
-So, teams can standardize on the components and design system without having to force a specific architecture or framework on the application developer.
+So, teams can standardise on the components and design system without having to force a specific architecture or framework on the application developer.

 ### Incremental adoption